cwendorf/cwendorf/presentations.md

 ## Conference Presentations

+Just like with my publications, my presentations reflect wide interests in social and cultural psychology, statistical methods, and the scholarship of teaching and learning.
+But even more, these often demonstrate collaborations with other faculty members (from multiple institutions) and with students.

 ### Social and Cultural Psychology

 Lucas, T., Wu, M. S., Kamble, S. V., Zhdanova, L., & Wendorf, C. A. (2012, June). _Procedural and distributive justice beliefs for self and others: Measurement invariance and links to well-being in individualistic and collectivistic cultures_ \[Poster session\].
 International Society for Justice Research, Rishon LeZion, Israel.